 - Composite APIs: These APIs combine different data and service APIs.
 It is a sequence of tasks that runs synchronously as a result of the execution and not at the request of a task.
 The main purpose of this type of API is to speed up the process of execution and improve the performance of the listeners in the web interfaces.

-Web Service APIs
+What are Web Service APIs?

 Apart from the main web APIs, there are also web service APIs.
-A web service is a system or software the uses an address (ex: the URL on the World Wide Web) to provide access to its services.
+A web service is a system or software that uses an address (ex: the URL on the World Wide Web) to provide access to its services.
 The most common types of web service APIs include:

 - SOAP (Simple Object Access Protocol): This is a protocol that uses XML as a format to transfer data.
-Its main function is to define the structure of the messages and method of communication.
+Its main function is to define the structure of the messages and methods of communication.
 It also uses WSDL (Web Service Definition Language) in a machine-readable document to publish a definition of its interface.

-- XML-RPC: This is a protocol that uses a specific XML format to transfer data, compared to SOAP that uses a proprietary XML format.
+- XML-RPC: This is a protocol that uses a specific XML format to transfer data, compared to SOAP which uses a proprietary XML format.
 It is also older than SOAP.
 XML-RPX uses minimum bandwidth and is much simpler than SOAP.

-- JSON-RPC: This protocol is similar to XML-RPC, but instead of using an XML format to transfer the data it uses JSON.
+- JSON-RPC: This protocol is similar to XML-RPC, but instead of using an XML format to transfer the data, it uses JSON.

 An example of this would be a billing system.
 You wouldn’t want to have to continuously make a request to an API to see if a payment has been made.
 Instead, you would use a webhook API to notify you every time a payment is made.